robbintt/outlines/scansf.md

     - `blue on blue` - there are men with guns, we do not know if there are uniformed officers or not (undercover).
 Please be aware of any blue on blue (don't shoot the other cops!)
     - "broken down" - telling people camping on the street they need to move their camp elsewhere.
     - `suspect information` followed by 'verbal' or 'documented' - whether they said it or showed their ID.
+    - lower great highway from sloat to taraval is `utl` - unable to locate (suspect)
+        - "so far the fire is utl."

 7. Police ID Format (Speculative)